-You’ve probably read something about ‘justifications’ on search results in the SERP.
+You’ve probably read something about ‘justifications’ on results in the SERPs.
 If you haven’t heard of them, I’d recommend reading this post from Joel Headley from way back in 2017, and this 2021 post on justifications from Joy Hawkins.

 GMB Posts can power justifications using relevant content from GMB Posts that are up to 60 days old, like in this search for ‘coasteering for families’:

 If a user clicks on the justification it will open the local finder, and the related Posts for that business will show under the heading ‘Related to your search’.